Apollo1840/machine_learning_theory/dl/losses.md

    - For Binary Cross-Entropy with Sigmoid: $\frac{\partial J}{\partial z} = \hat{y} - y$ (simple, non-vanishing gradient)
    - Using MSE with Sigmoid would include $\hat{y}(1-\hat{y})$ in the gradient, which can vanish when the neuron is saturated.

+## Practice

+In real cases, loss curve can be unstable.
+Mostly because gradient exploding.
+Typical solutions are:
+- Gradient clip
+- LR warmup